jessecambon/tidygeocoder/README.md

 <img src="man/figures/README-unnamed-chunk-6-1.png" style="display: block; margin: auto;" />

-Additionally, to return the full results from the geocoder service (not just latitude and longitude) you can use `full_results = TRUE`.
+To return the full results from a geocoder service (not just latitude and longitude) you can use `full_results = TRUE`.
 Additionally, for the Census geocoder you can use `return_type = 'geographies'` to return geography columns (state, county, Census tract, and Census block).

 ``` r
 full <- sample_addresses %>%